Knowing The Victorian Pool Fencing Standards & Regulations

 Pool Compliance Inspection

-Once inspected, if you’re successful, you will be granted a compliance certificate that states your pool is compliant with the Victorian standards.
+Once successfully inspected, you will be granted a compliance certificate.
 This certificate can then be submitted to your local council.
-Note that the Certificate of Barrier Compliance is only valid for 30 days from the day it’s issued, so don’t delay!
+Note that the Certificate of Barrier Compliance is only valid for 30 days from the day it’s issued, so don’t delay in getting it submitted!

 Get in Touch